-How do I prepare for a vulvoplasty
+How do I prepare for a vaginoplasty

 Medical and Logistics Follow your surgeons advice on stopping any medications and buying recommended supplies.
 Have a next of kin the hospital can call if they need and who can drive you home when you're discharged.
 Pre-book any follow up appointments if you're able to Do any self care tasks you need, take artificial nails and nail polish off so the pulse oximeter works better.
-P elvic Physio Prep Exercises Practice deep belly breathing often and get comfortable with how it feels (can be harder to do post op).
+Pelvic Physio Prep Exercises Practice deep belly breathing often and get comfortable with how it feels (can be harder to do post op).
 Practice lengthening your pelvic floor actively as you INHALE (think, bearing down as if to pass gas or initiate a bowel movement, widening between the sit bones, uncurling the tailbone, etc. As you exhale, just let everything relax back to normal.
 Imagery: while breathing or meditating, close your eyes and imagine your new anatomy- what does it feel like, what does it look like, how does it function?
-Do this regularly leading up to the vulvoplasty to improve sensation post op.
-Other considerations Buy stool softeners, prune juice, chia seeds to make chia seed pudding, and a water bottle to prevent constipation.
-Have a "squatty potty" or stool for your feet to make bowel movements easier (this is a good habit to have anyways!)
-Practice it before your operation to get comfortable with it.
+Imaging how it feels to dilate.
+Do this regularly leading up to the vaginoplasty to improve sensation post op.
+Other considerations Buy stool softeners, prune juice, chia seeds to make chia seed pudding, and have easy access to water to prevent constipation.

+Get a squatty potty or stool for your feet to rest on and make bowel movements easier (this is a good habit to have anyways!

+Practice it before surgery to get comfortable).